-Under the circumstances the Board is relatively happy with progress achieved during the period under review, particularly the acquisition of new revenue earning equipment, and the growth in the balance sheet in real terms, however we under no delusion of the difficulties that lie ahead.
-The Zimbabwean economy was already under extreme pressure before the disastrous global reaction to COVID19 and how this has ravaged the global economy, fortunately we were already prepared for the worst and have managed to survive the first onslaught quite well, but we anticipate a very hard long road ahead, and are going to have to be ready adapt our business model to the inevitable changes that are coming, even though right now we do not know exactly what those
+Under the circumstances the Board is relatively happy with progress achieved during the period under review, particularly the acquisition of new revenue earning equipment, and the growth in the balance sheet in real terms, however we are under no delusion of the difficulties that lie ahead.
+The Zimbabwean economy was already under extreme pressure before the emergence of the COVID-19 pandemic and how this has ravaged the global economy.
+Fortunately we were already prepared for the worst and have managed to survive the first onslaught quite well.
+We anticipate a very hard long road ahead and we are ready adapt our business model to the inevitable changes that are coming.

-The board has recommended the declaration of a dividend of 7.04 cents per share, a separate announcement will be made giving details of payment
+The board on 29 May 2020 recommended the declaration of a dividend of 7.04 cents per share, a separate announcement will be made giving details of payment.